jsalignon/cactus/docs/6_Enrich/Enrichment.md

 >**_Note_:** Please see the [References section](/docs/2_Install/References.md) for details on how the external databases were downloaded and preprocessed, as well as details on the labels of the targets used in the figures and tables.

-For all genomic regions enrichment analysis, the non-differentially abundant (DA) regions are used as a background for computing the significance of the overlaps.
-While for genes enrichment analysis and option is provided (*params.use_nda_as_bg_for_func_anno*) to either non DA genes as a background or all genes in the database.
+For all genomic regions enrichment analysis, the regions not in the DAS are used as a background for computing the significance of the overlaps.
+While for genes enrichment analysis and option is provided (*params.use_nda_as_bg_for_func_anno*) to either non DAS genes as a background or all genes in the database.

 ## Enrichment__computing_functional_annotations_overlaps